weiji14/ctcorenet/README.md

 (minimize loss between img.png and label.png), and produce some outputs.

-More advanced users can customize the training, e.g. to be more deterministic, running for only x epochs, train on a GPU using 16-bit precision, etc, like so:
+More advanced users can customize the training, e.g. to be more deterministic, running for only x epochs, train on a CUDA GPU using 16-bit precision, etc, like so:

-    python ctcorenet/ctcoreunet.py --deterministic=True --max_epochs=3 --gpus=1 --precision=16
+    python ctcorenet/ctcoreunet.py --deterministic=True --max_epochs=3 --accelerator=gpu --devices=1 --precision=16

 More options to customize the training can be found by running `python ctcorenet/ctcoreunet.py --help`.